donnaxnguyen/mock-planner/README.md

 # Work Day Scheduler
-* A simple, user-friendly planner is created
-* This planner allows the user to save events each day and for every hour
+This is a simple daily planner that is created for the user to plan and save events by the hour

 ## Summary
 HTML, CSS, Momentjs, and Javascript was used to create a quiz

 ### How It Works
-* When the user opens the planner, a blank schedule will be shown
+* When the user opens the planner:
+  * A blank schedule will be shown
 * The user will see the current date and time based on when the page was accessed
   * The planner is divided by the hour
 * There will be three color codes:
   * Previous hours that has passed will be grey
-* Current hour will be teal
+  * Current hour will be soft pink
-* Future hours will be soft blue
+  * Future hours will be soft purple
 * When the user clicks on each timeblock, they will be allowed to type in an event
 * The user can save their event
 * When the user refreshes their page, their event will still be saved